THE COMSTOCK REVIEW

 outstanding poetry since 1986

-Poems must be your original work, unpublished in ANY medium, print or electronic.
-Do NOT submit AI-generated poetry.
+4) Poems must be the submitter’s original work, and unpublished in ANY medium, print or electronic.
+No AI-generated poems.
+Editors may disqualify all poems submitted by a poet if any authorship violation is found.

 Subscribe and support The Comstock Review.
 You will receive two issues in the current volume (year).
 Enjoy a year of intriguing poetry while supporting the printed word!